OsmondOlive/bioflowhub/_posts/2026-04-29-home-workouts.md

 ## Common Mistakes That Limit Progress

 **Skipping the warm-up.** Cold muscles and connective tissue are more vulnerable to strain, and performance in the first set of a cold session is meaningfully lower than in a properly prepared one.
 Five minutes of light movement, joint circles, and easier variations of the exercises you plan to perform is sufficient.
-This is not optional time wasted — it is part of the session.
+This is not optional time wasted; it is part of the session.

-**Training to exhaustion every session.** Maximum effort every day is not maximum adaptation — it is overtraining.
+**Training to exhaustion every session.** Maximum effort every day is not maximum adaptation; it is overtraining.
 Leaving one to two repetitions in reserve on most sets produces comparable or better results over time than training to absolute failure, with significantly less recovery demand and lower injury risk.

 **Ignoring the posterior chain.** Most people naturally gravitate toward pushing movements and neglect pulling and hinging.
 The result is a strength imbalance that eventually manifests as shoulder discomfort, poor posture, or lower back problems.
 Every push should be paired with a pull; every squat with a hinge.

 **No progression tracking.** Without knowing what you did last session, you cannot know whether you are progressing.
-A simple notebook or notes app entry after each session — exercises, sets, repetitions, and notes on difficulty — takes two minutes and makes intentional progression possible.
+A simple notebook or notes app entry after each session (exercises, sets, repetitions, and notes on difficulty) takes two minutes and makes intentional progression possible.
 People who track their training consistently show better strength and muscle gains over time than those who train by feel, because progressive overload requires knowing what you did before.

 **Changing the program too frequently.** Exercise variety is appealing but works against the adaptation process.
 Changing exercises every week prevents the nervous system and muscles from developing the specific efficiency needed to produce strength gains.
 Stick with the same core movements for at least four to six weeks before making significant changes.